“The trouble with not having a goal is that you can spend your life running up and down the field and never score.” —

 “You need a plan to build a house.
 To build a life, it is even more important to have a plan or goal.” — Zig Ziglar

 Do you set goals for yourself?
 What are your goals for the next 1 year?
-How about 3 years from now?
+How about 3 years?
 5 years?
 10 years?
 What are your aspirations in life?

-Goal setting is the first step in successful goal achievement.
-It marks your first point toward success.
-It’s when you switch from a passive state to being involved in life.
+Goal setting is the first step of successful goal achievement.
+It marks your first point towards success.
+It’s when you switch from living passively to being an active creator of your life.

 Here are 7 reasons why it’s important to set goals.

 1. Take Control of Your Life

 Many people today are sleepwalking through life.
 Even though they work hard, they don’t feel like they are getting what they want.
 That’s because they don’t have a direction of where they want to go, what they want to achieve.
-Students graduate and they’re not sure what to do with their life; adults work for years and are shocked when they reach their 30s/40s and they don’t know what to do next.
+Students graduate and they’re not sure what to do with their life; adults work for years and are shocked when they reach their 30s/40s and don’t know what to do next.

 When you stop to set goals and think about what you want, you break out of auto-pilot and start living a life of your conscious creation.
 Instead of letting others tell you what to do, you proactively take charge and think about what you want for yourself.